ColderHost/E-commerce-Angular/README.md

 5. "npm install";
 6. To run my app "npm run server:all"
 7. And enter in your browser http://localhost:4200/
+8. *If you want to delete some products you must firstly remove comment in return statement, click on delete btn and open console

 # WebStore